thanuj10/Nokia-Debloater/README.md

 # Nokia-Debloater
 A simple noob-friendly script that debloats your phone from the evenwell apps and soon, Google Apps.

+##### Author's Note - I tried adding apps to debloat from the Chinese ROM, Unfortunately they come back into the system after debloating.
+Hence, There is no way to remove these apps other than rooting.
+Please do not try using the Global ROM's script on Chinese devices, You can potentially brick your phone and your only option to recover will be factory resetting.

 ## What is evenwell and why should I care?
 Evenwell/FiH is chinese company.
 Specifically, They are a subsidary of the massive Foxxconn group that manufactures consumer electronics for sale around the world.
 This Evewell group were a business partner of Nokia/HMD and they were responsible for manufacturing and building the software on these phones.
 We all know the second generation devices from Nokia i.e Nokia 6.1, Nokia 6.1 Plus, Nokia 7 Plus etc are android one devices which are supposed to come with clean software and no bloat.
 On the surface, These devices have no bloat, But when you go digging deeper into settings and the system, You will encounter these evenwell apps.